Sylvie Breton, PhD, a Charles and Ann Sanders Research Scholar.

 Scholar Funds in Action

-Sylvie Breton, PhD, a Charles and Ann Saunders Research Scholar, has used Research Scholar funding to evolve her research from its original focus on male fertility to a much broader study of organ systems.
+Sylvie Breton, PhD, a Charles and Ann Saunders Research Scholar, has used her Research Scholar funding to evolve her research from its original focus on male fertility to a much broader study of organ systems.

-The expanded scope enabled by scholar funds has allowed Breton to make the unexpected discovery that CFTR—the protein that is mutated in cystic fibrosis—is not only a chloride channel, but a master regulator of embryonic development.
+The expanded scope enabled by the scholar funds has allowed Breton to make the unexpected discovery that CFTR—the protein that is mutated in cystic fibrosis—is not only a chloride channel, but a master regulator of embryonic development.